WordPress Tutorials, Tips, and Resources to Help Grow Your Business

 - Drag and drop builder: Since WPForms comes with a drag and drop builder, you can quickly create a payment form without hassle.

 - PayPal or Stripe: WPForms supports PayPal and Stripe.
-You can even allow your users to choose the right payment options that best suit for their needs.
+You can allow your users to choose the right payment option for them.
+Plus, if you want to accept recurring payments from customers or donors, you can enable Stripe recurring payments on any WordPress form you create.

-- Conditional logic: You can show or hide fields, and even automatically add your users to your list using smart conditional logic.
+- Conditional logic: You can show or hide fields based on your customers’ selections, and even automatically add your users to your email list using smart conditional logic.

-- Tons of different addons: Unlike Jetpack, WPForms comes with all the right set of features that make it easy to accept payments on your site.
+- Tons of different addons: Unlike Jetpack, WPForms comes with all the features you need to easily to accept payments on your site.
 For example, you can use Form Abandonment to unlock more leads by capturing partial entries, or Offline Forms to enable offline mode to save data offline until your user’s internet connection is restored.

 You can see the full set of features of WPForms here.

-Now that you’ve activated your plugin, go to WPForms » Add New to get started with your first form.
+Once you activate the plugin, go to WPForms » Add New to start creating your first form.

 You can now add WPForms to any post or page in WordPress.
 It’s pretty easy!